datacamp/courses-introduction-to-python/chapter4.md

 The code to build the 2D Numpy array `np_baseball` from the `baseball` lists of lists is already included.
 This time, `np_baseball` contains three columns, corresponding to height, weight and age of the Major Baseball League players.
 Can you do the correct subsetting operations?

 *** =instructions
-- Print out the first first and second column of the first ten rows, so row index 0 up to and including row index 9
+- Print out the first and second column of the first ten rows, so row index 0 up to and including row index 9
 - Print out a sub-array containing all three columns in the row indexes 205 up to __and including__ 235.
 These are all the players of the *New York Yankees* (NYY).

 *** =hint